 Frozen Shoulder: What Should I Know

-Frozen shoulder is a condition that causes significant morbidity in patients, sometimes for years at a stretch.
+Frozen shoulder is a condition that causes significant morbidity in patients, sometimes for years at a stretch and has potential to cause chronic damage.
 Non-surgical treatment approaches are not always effective, and surgical methods are invasive and pose risks of complications.
-Adhesive capsulitis embolization (ACE) is a promising outpatient treatment for frozen shoulder, achieving both pain reduction and joint functionality while ensuring safety and effectiveness.5 If you are suffering from a frozen shoulder, setup a consultation with our specialist to discuss the risks and efficacies of all treatment options before making a decision.
+Adhesive capsulitis embolization (ACE) is an effective outpatient treatment for frozen shoulder, achieving both pain reduction and joint functionality while ensuring safety and effectiveness.5 If you are suffering from a frozen shoulder, contact us to setup a consultation with our specialist to discuss the risks and efficacies of all treatment options before making a decision.

 - Cho CH, Bae KC, Kim DH.
 Treatment strategy for frozen shoulder.
 Clinics in Orthopedic Surgery.
 2019; 11(3):249-57.